-I posted this “small group leader job description” last year, but have updated for 2013!
+I posted this “small group leader position description” last year, but have updated for 2014!

-Here is the official position description for this significant role:
+Here (in green) is the official position description for this significant role:

 Lake City Small Group Leader Description

 Small Group Leader’s Qualifications: